-&lt;sup>7In addition to this empirical issue, it is also debatable from a theoretical point of view that prices do not respond contemporaneously to monetary policy shocks.
-In a standard New Keynesian model, some firms are able to react contemporaneously to shocks and others are not, which implies that prices are
+9In addition to this empirical issue, it is also debatable from a theoretical point of view that prices do not respond contemporaneously to monetary policy shocks.
+In a standard New Keynesian model, some firms are able to react contemporaneously to shocks and others are not, which implies that prices are sticky (but not fixed).
+Nevertheless, zero restrictions on impact for prices (and output) after a monetary policy shock are also assumed in other recent papers (e.g., Peersman, 2011; Gambacorta et al., 2014; Galí and Gambetti, 2015).

-Various approaches such as, for instance, the inclusion of commodity prices (Sims, 1992) or identification with the help of high frequency data (Faust et al., 2004) have been employed to get rid of these initially counterintuitive responses.
-Since Uhlig (2005), the most commonly used method is to restrict the responses of some variables in the VAR system to be positive or negative for a certain period of time or to employ a penalty function approach.
+(2005), the most commonly used method is to restrict the responses of some variables in the VAR system to be positive or negative for a certain period of time or to employ a penalty function approach.
 That is, identification is based on IRFs that satisfy the restrictions imposed by the researcher.
-All counterintuitive responses are discarded (or penalized) in the process of identifying a monetary policy shock.
+All counterintuitive responses are discarded (or penalized) in the process of identifying a monetary policy shock.10

-Figure 2: Impulse Responses of Sign-Restricted VAR
+Figure 3: Impulse Responses of Sign-Restricted VAR